Wojtazzzz/Wojtazzzz/README.md

 ## 👀 About Me

 My name is Marcin and I am 19 years old web developer.
 I have been learning programming for a 2 years and it has become my passion.
 My favourite technology is NextJS 💓.
-I love learning new stuff and my next goal is Node and ExpressJS.
+I love learning new stuff and my next goal is improving knowledge in the field of React and NextJS.

 ## 🔧 Technologies